Celebrating 30 years of professional training for the publishing industry

-Founded in 1990, the Certificate in Publishing is the largest and most successful professional training program for the publishing industry in Canada.
+Founded in 1990, the Certificate in Publishing is the largest professional training program for the publishing industry in Canada.
 Our graduates thrive in book publishing and related industries, and in corporate, non-profit, and government communications.

 Take a full range of courses covering the latest in print and digital publishing, including overviews of industry sectors and skills-based training in: